rust-lang/rfcs/text/0000-crate-quarantine.md

 This project will add a new admin feature to crates.io that allows crate publishes matching specific properties to be placed into a quarantine state instead of being immediately published.

-A version in the quarantined state will have its `.crate` file published to S3 to simplify review, and will appear in crates.io API responses an an unpublished crate, but will _not_ be added to the index — and will therefore _not_ be installable via `cargo` — until it has been reviewed and approved.
+A version in the quarantined state will have its `.crate` file published to S3 to simplify review, and will appear in crates.io API responses as an unpublished crate, but will _not_ be added to the index — and will therefore _not_ be installable via `cargo` — until it has been reviewed and approved.

 `cargo publish` will also be modified to report when an uploaded crate version has been placed into quarantine.

-Once a crate version has been quarantined, the a member of the crates.io team will review the quarantined crate within 1 week[^sla].
+Once a crate version has been quarantined, then a member of the crates.io team will review the quarantined crate within 1 week[^sla].
 Once reviewed, the crate may be either approved and published to the index, or rejected and deleted.
 Either way, the crate owner(s) will be notified by e-mail, assuming crates.io has a verified e-mail available for their account.

 Should the crate owner(s) disagree with the quarantine action, they may appeal to the moderation team.